Dudley Boyz: Return to WWE (2015–2016)

 On the February 8 episode of Raw, the Dudley Boyz turned heel when they attacked The Usos after an 8-man tag team tables match that also involving The New Day and Mark Henry.
 That same week on SmackDown, the Dudley Boyz proclaimed that their signature tables didn't win all those Tag Team Championships for them, but rather they did it themselves, and thus, with the help of several stage-hands and staff members, they took all the tables they had out of the arena, going "table-free" for the first time in their careers.
 In the following weeks, the Dudley Boyz and The Usos began a feud, setting up a tag team match between the two teams on the WrestleMania 32 kickoff show, where the Dudley Boyz lost to The Usos.
 The following night on Raw, the Dudley Boyz defeated The Usos in a tables match, breaking their vow to never again use tables and officially ending the feud.
 Afterward the duo were interrupted by the debuting Enzo Amore and Colin Cassady, who proceeded to insult them and ignite a new feud.
 In a tournament to determine the number 1 contenders to the WWE Tag Team Championship, they defeated The Lucha Dragons to advance to the semi-finals, where they lost to Enzo Amore and Colin Cassady.
 On July 19 at the 2016 WWE draft, the Dudley Boyz were drafted to Raw.
 At SummerSlam, they would lose to Sami Zayn and Neville.

 On the August 22 episode of Raw, the day after SummerSlam, the Dudley Boyz departed from WWE.
 During their farewell segment, they were confronted by The Shining Stars.
 After receiving insults from The Shining Stars, the Dudley Boyz attacked them, turning face once again in the process.
 As they set up Primo for a 3D through a table, Luke Gallows and Karl Anderson attacked both Bubba Ray and D-Von, sending D-Von through the table with a Magic Killer.

-Return to independent circuit (2016)
+Late careers and retirement (2016–2025)

 Team 3D competed at Insane Championship Wrestling's (ICW) Fear and Loathing IX event on November 20, 2016 in an unsuccessful challenge for Polo Promotions' (Mark Coffey and Jackie Polo) ICW Tag Team Championships and at House of Glory on December 17, 2016.
 Devon retired shortly after, making this his final match.
 Devon returned to WWE shortly afterwards as a producer while Bully Ray would continue his in-ring career and sign with Ring of Honor.